Methadone Clinic Springfield, OH

 Mercy Reach

 Mercy Reach is a methadone clinic in Springfield, OH.
-It is located in Clark County at Mercy Crest Medical Building, 30 West Mccreight Avenue, Suite 204, 45504 zip.
-Mercy Reach provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and hospital inpatient detoxification.
+It is situated in Clark County at Mercy Crest Medical Building, 30 West Mccreight Avenue, Suite 204, 45504 zip.
+Mercy Reach provides regular outpatient treatment, hospital inpatient detoxification and hospital inpatient treatment.
 Mercy Reach provides naltrexone administration.
-Other than methadone treatment, Mercy Reach offers group counseling, substance use education and individual counseling.
-Mercy Reach provides medication-assisted treatment to men and women.
+Other than methadone treatment, Mercy Reach offers substance use education, group counseling and individual counseling.
+Mercy Reach provides medication-assisted services to women and men.

 Mckinley Hall Inc Mens Residential Program